Boolector/boolector/doc/pyboolector.rst

   of the expression DAG---for each call to \ref boolector_sat, various simplification techniques and rewriting phases are initiated.
-  You can force Boolector to initiate rewriting and simplify the expression DAG via :func:`~boolector.Boolector.Simplify`.
+  You can force Boolector to initiate rewriting and simplify the expression DAG via :func:`~pyboolector.Boolector.Simplify`.
-  The rewrite level can be configured via :func:`~boolector.Boolector.Set_opt`.
+  The rewrite level can be configured via :func:`~pyboolector.Boolector.Set_opt`.

 Examples
 --------